reactjs/react.dev/src/content/blog/2022/03/08/react-18-upgrade-guide.md

 ## Updates to Strict Mode {/*updates-to-strict-mode*/}

 In the future, we'd like to add a feature that allows React to add and remove sections of the UI while preserving state.
 For example, when a user tabs away from a screen and back, React should be able to immediately show the previous screen.
-To do this, React would unmount and remount trees using the same component state as before.
+To do this, React would unmount and remount trees using the same Component state as before.

-This feature will give React better performance out-of-the-box, but requires components to be resilient to effects being mounted and destroyed multiple times.
+This feature will give React better performance out-of-the-box, but requires Components to be resilient to effects being mounted and destroyed multiple times.
 Most effects will work without any changes, but some effects assume they are only mounted or destroyed once.

 To help surface these issues, React 18 introduces a new development-only check to Strict Mode.
-This new check will automatically unmount and remount every component, whenever a component mounts for the first time, restoring the previous state on the second mount.
+This new check will automatically unmount and remount every component, whenever a Component mounts for the first time, restoring the previous state on the second mount.

-Before this change, React would mount the component and create the effects:
+Before this change, React would mount the Component and create the effects:

 ```
 * React mounts the component.